Circles of Social Life

 Circles of Social Life is an approach that guides engaged and collaborative practice in making our cities, locales and organizations more sustainable, resilient, adaptable and liveable.
 As part of this overall approach Circles of Sustainability provides practical tools for creating sustainable cities and communities.
 For example, instead of designating a pre-given set of indicators, the approach sets out a process for deciding upon indicators and analysing the relationship between them.

-This is all developed in detail in a book the forms the basis of this website, published by Routledge, London (2015), called Urban Sustainability in Theory and Practice: Circles of Sustainability.
+This is all developed in detail in a book that forms the basis of this website, published by Routledge, called Urban Sustainability in Theory and Practice: Circles of Sustainability.

 How does the 'Circles' approach work?

 The Circles approach provides tools for responding to four key questions.
 Each of these questions is associated with four related circles.
 Why circles?
 Because they provide us with the best way of thinking about and depicting the recursive nature of social life.
 Social life is rarely enacted as a straight line of cause and effect.

 How can we best depict the sustainability, resilience, adaptability and liveability of our cities?
 That is, how can we best understand, describe and assess our cities, communities and organizations in all their complexity — economic, ecological, political and cultural?
 Profile Circles provide a direct way of showing the strengths and weaknesses of a city or region with disarming simplicity.
 Below the surface, Profile Circles are based on a series of deepening and evermore comprehensive appraisals of the various critical aspects of a city or region.
 The resulting profiles remain simple on the surface, even as they encourage deep research.